“Education should not be the filling of a pail, but the lighting of a flame.” – William Butler Yates

 It is said two different people will rarely interpret a master’s art the same way.
 Social change led by and with young people usually has the same effect.
 Some adults scoff at children and youth who lead action, declaring their actions idealistic and simplistic, while many others maintain the standard of ignoring their contributions totally.
 Some see young social change agents as anarchists and rebels, while others see them as peons and kiss-ups.
 Fortunately for our society as a whole, still other adults proclaim that engaging young people is a matter of effectiveness, civil rights, youth development, and ultimately, ensuring democracy.

-Examples from the Evergreen State
+Examples from Washington State

 The following examples from Washington can provide a proving ground for readers to decide for themselves what this action really is.